admin-ch/CovidCertificate-Apidoc/archiv/README_archived_02-2022.md

 # Swiss Covid Certificate - API documentation

+## :warning: This version is archived and no longer represents the current functionality. :warning:

+---

 ## :warning: The use of the API is reserved for companies operating within Switzerland.
 Furthermore, the API is exclusively authorized for the verification of Covid certificates within Switzerland and according to the regulations valid in Switzerland. :warning:

 - [Swiss Covid Certificate - API documentation](#swiss-covid-certificate---api-documentation)